List of medieval universities

 The list of medieval universities comprises universities (more precisely, studia generalia) which existed in Europe during the Middle Ages.
 It also includes short-lived foundations and European educational institutions whose university status is a matter of debate.
 The degree-awarding university with its corporate organization and relative autonomy is a product of medieval Christian Europe.
-Before 1500, more than eighty universities were established in Western and Central Europe.
+Before the year 1500, over eighty universities were established in Western and Central Europe.
 During the subsequent Colonization of the Americas the university was introduced to the New World, marking the beginning of its worldwide spread as the center of higher learning everywhere (see List of oldest universities).

 Definition

 There were many institutions of learning (studia) in the Middle Ages in Latin Europe—cathedral schools, "schools of rhetoric" (law faculties), etc. Historians generally restrict the term "medieval university" to refer to an institution of learning that was referred to as a studium generale in the Middle Ages.

 There is no official strict definition of a studium generale, the term having emerged from customary usage.
 The following properties were common among them, and are often treated as defining criteria: